tomster/ezjail-remote/README.rst

 ctype
   defaults to None and refers to the `-c` flag, meaning, you can set it to `simple`, `bde`, `eli` or `zfs`.

+sshd
+  defaults to True.
+If so, it enables and configures SSH access inside the jail (using admin/keyfile given above)

 destroy
 -------